RamVasuthevan/Personal-Website/website/project-ideas.markdown

 header_title: Project Ideas
 ---

+# Email to GH Action

+- When an email is recived by a specified address, it should trigger a [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) event and its contents should be passed to the Github Action
+- Would be useful to me in automating my [Too Good to Go Log](/toogoodtogo)

 # Win a Stock Picking Contest

 - Construct a portfolio from an available pool of securities to maximize the chances of winning a stock-picking contest.